masalachaiii/masalachaiii/README.md

 # ✨ _Lipitha Tummala_ ✨

 👋 Hi, I'm Lipi!
-I'm an aspiring software engineer, driven by a passion for leveraging technology for social good and making a meaningful impact!
-Currently, I'm working towards my Bachelor's in Computer Science at UC Santa Cruz.
+I'm an aspiring software engineer, driven by a passion for leveraging technology for social good and creating a meaningful impact!
+Currently, I'm working towards my Bachelor's Degree in Computer Science at UC Santa Cruz.

 - 💼 Full-stack developer at a startup
-- 📍 West Coast girlie from the heart of SV
+- 📍 Born in India, raised in the Bay Area

 ![](https://github.com/lipithat/lipithat/blob/main/lisa_simpson.gif)